chaunceygardiner/weewx-loopdata/README.md

 ## Why require Python 3.7 or later?

-LoopData is a new extension.
-The author believes software written after Python 2 end of life should not target Python 2.
-The code includes type annotation which do not work with Python 2, nor earlier versions of Python 3.
+LoopData code includes type annotation which do not work with Python 2, nor in earlier versions of Python 3.

 ## Licensing